LouisaBarrett/runline-2/README.markdown

-## Runline
+## Runline 2.0

-Runline is a gSchool project by Billy Griffin, Luke Martinez, Lauren Spath Luhring, and Bree Thomas.
+Runline 2.0 is a gSchool project by Louisa Barrett and Bree Thomas.
 This app enables users to track their activities with a personalized dashboard and daily feed of their runs, follow friends to see their activities, and compare data with friends.

 ###Learning goals